harvester/docs/docs/install/pxe-boot-install.md

 }
 ```

 The `elsif substring` statement is new, and it offers `http://10.100.0.10/harvester/ipxe.efi` when it sees a UEFI HTTP boot DHCP request.
-After the client fetches the iPXE program and runs it, the iPXE program will send a DHCP request again and load the iPXE script from URL `http://10.100.0.10/harvester/ipxe-create-efi`.
+After the client fetches the iPXE program and runs it, the iPXE program will send a DHCP request again and load the iPXE script from the URL `http://10.100.0.10/harvester/ipxe-create-efi`.

-### The iPXE script for UEFI boot
+### The iPXE Script for UEFI Boot

 It's mandatory to specify the initrd image for UEFI boot in the kernel parameters.
-Here is an updated version of iPXE script for `CREATE` mode.
+The following is an updated version of iPXE script for `CREATE` mode.

 ```
 #!ipxe